 Each year we choose a vegan restaurant so we can do our bit as a company and opt for a more conscious and carbon friendly festive meal.
 With an ethos that is “rooted firmly in caring for the planet, its animals, and ourselves”, Redemption Bar in Covent Garden was the perfect choice for our Christmas meal.

 Our team of 13 headed out for a lovely quiet, vegan Christmas dinner, filled with delicious alcohol free cocktails and a tasty festive menu featuring vegan cheese platters and raw desserts.
 Vineeta, one of our, Directors thought that “the restaurant was cozy and the service was personal.”
 Josh, our resident dessert lover, thought that the “cakes were delicious!”
 It was a nice way to end our year the same way we work throughout it, sustainably and together!

 Ending a decade and carrying forward our sustainable practices

 These are just some of the ways we tried to have a more sustainable festive period.
 If you are looking at ways to make small changes in your business or even your life around the holidays, then hopefully this will give you some ideas.
-For some small changes you can make throughout the year, take a look at our MD’s article on Carbon Synching and our Climate Perks article on green travel.
+For more small changes you can make throughout the year, take a look at our MD Tom’s article on Carbon Synching and our Climate Perks article on green travel.